How To Develop A Recruitment Strategy That Hires Fast

 Confirm parking, building access, or login details HR Day before start

 Completing paperwork and logistics before day one frees the first week for actual work.
-New hires who spend their first two days filling out forms and waiting on IT access feel unproductive and undervalued from the start, which accelerates early attrition you could have avoided with a 30-minute setup conversation the week before.
+New hires who spend their first two days filling out forms and waiting on IT access feel unproductive and undervalued from the start — which accelerates the early attrition you could have avoided with a 30-minute setup call the week before.

 New employees perform better when they know exactly what success looks like at each stage of their ramp-up.
-A simple 30-60-90 day plan sets clear milestones without micromanaging and gives both you and the new hire a shared reference point for early check-ins that actually matter.
+A 30-60-90 day plan sets clear milestones without micromanaging and gives both you and the new hire a shared reference point for early check-ins.

 The first 90 days determine whether a new hire becomes a long-term contributor or an expensive regret.
 Don’t leave that window to chance.

-Each phase of the plan should include two to three specific goals, a list of key relationships to build internally, and a scheduled checkpoint conversation with the hiring manager.
+Each phase should include two to three specific goals, a list of key relationships to build internally, and a scheduled checkpoint with the hiring manager.
 Keep the document to one page.
-Share it before day one so your new employee arrives already oriented around measurable outcomes rather than spending their first week trying to figure out what’s expected of them.
+Share it before day one so your new employee arrives oriented around measurable outcomes rather than spending their first week figuring out what’s expected.

 You can’t improve a process you’re not measuring.
-Most growing companies gut-check their hiring based on how stressful the last search felt, which tells you almost nothing useful about where the real delays are happening.
-A core part of how to develop a recruitment strategy that keeps getting better is treating hiring data the same way you treat sales or operations data: review it consistently, identify the gaps, and make specific changes each month.
+Most growing companies gut-check their hiring based on how stressful the last search felt — which tells you almost nothing useful about where real delays are happening.
+A core part of a high-performing recruitment strategy is treating hiring data the same way you treat sales or operations data: review it consistently, identify the gaps, and make specific changes each month.

 If you only look at hiring metrics after a bad search, you’ll spend all your time reacting instead of fixing the system that created the problem in the first place.